Race is on for second place after Apple's $1 trillion valuation

-SAN FRANCISCO (Reuters) - Amazon (AMZN.O), Microsoft (MSFT.O) and Alphabet (GOOGL.O) are locked in a tight race to become the second publicly-listed U.S. company to reach a $1 trillion stock market value after Apple (AAPL.O) became the first to touch the 13-digit milestone.
+SAN FRANCISCO Amazon, Microsoft and Alphabet are locked in a tight race to become the second publicly-listed U.S. company to reach a $1 trillion stock market value after Apple became the first to touch the 13-digit milestone.

 Wall Street’s optimism about last year’s 10th anniversary iPhone, coupled with record share buybacks, have propelled Apple’s stock 34 percent higher over the past 12 months, pushing the company’s stock market value above $1 trillion on Thursday.

-Apple’s 12-month gain is far better than the S&P 500’s 14 percent increase over the past year, but it pales beside Amazon’s astounding 85 percent surge, propelled by the online retailer’s scorchingly fast revenue and profit growth.
+Apple’s 12-month gain is far better than the S&P 500’s 14 percent increase over the past year, but it pales beside Amazon’s astounding 85 percent surge, propelled by the online retailer’s and cloud computing heavyweight’s scorchingly fast revenue and profit growth.

-Google-owner Alphabet’s stock has risen 31 percent over the past 12 months, and is up 17 percent in 2018.
+Google-owner Alphabet’s stock has risen 32 percent over the past 12 months, and is up nearly 18 percent in 2018.

-Together with Facebook (FB.O), the five largest U.S. companies account for 15 percent of the S&P 500.
+Together with Facebook, the five largest U.S. companies account for 15 percent of the S&P 500.

 Synovus Trust portfolio manager Dan Morgan said he owns shares of Amazon mostly because of its dominance of the cloud computing industry, a business that grew 42 percent in the June quarter and provided most of Amazon’s operating profits.